danielgom/AWS-Certifications/Important.md

 RDS is a managed service:
 * Automated provisioning, OS patching
 * Continuous backups and restore to specific timestamp (Point in time restore)
+* Automated backups are limited to single AWS Region
 * Read replicas for improved read performance
 * Multi AZ setup for DR (Distaster recovery)
 * Maintenance windows for updates